nx-lr/protea/readme.md

 ## Overview

-Trinity is a statically typed compiled programming language designed to build reliable software for the frontend, backend and middle-end; for the web, desktop and mobile.
-It's very similar to languages of the JVM such as Kotlin, Rust, Go and Swift and also influenced by Scala, Flix, TypeScript, ReScript, and Fantom.
+Trinity is a programming language designed with web, mobile, desktop and systems in mind.
+It is strongly typed, compiled, garbage-collected and has explicit support for multiple paradigms, including object-oriented, functional, concurrent and reflective programming.

+Trinity takes on its influences from Go, Kotlin, Rust, Scala, Swift, TypeScript, ReScript, C#, Flix and Fantom (not the malware).
+Trinity's name literally means "future" and extends its regard to ReScript as the (systems) language of the future.

 Trinity gives the developer a lot of power, all with an easy syntax, and a clean, consistent and comprehensive API.
 The language promotes writing simple and clear code with minimal abstraction.
 Anything you can do in other languages, you can do in Trinity.

 [wtfjs]: https://github.com/denysdovhan/wtfjs/

-## Trinity's Origins
+## Origins

-Trinity started out as a simple concept to bridge the gap between Python and JavaScript in a hybrid language, though sharing most of the concepts from modern JavaScript.
-Now over almost a year of iteration and tinkering the language had poured in tons of influence from other languages like Scala and Kotlin.

-This project is currently in the works and would be my largest project to date.
-I will be posting a Trello on my development of Trinity very soon, and I'm looking forward for anyone out there to contribute; fork this repo, and pull your changes to this repository: https://github.com/nxltm/trinity-lang.
+> Trinity does **_NOT_** refer to the Linux botnet or malware responsible for many DDoS attacks.

+Trinity started out as a little dream to build a _runtime-agnostic language_ that looked like Python or TypeScript, but could enable one to develop web, desktop or mobile apps, games and server-side software, with as much performance and portability as possible.
+This idea was inspired partially by Rust and ReScript.

+The language grew through tinkering with regular expressions and writing documentation during my free time, and the language poured in tons of influence from others.
+I gave the name Trinity as I wanted it to be the _future_ of programming.

 ## Standard Library